Iraq–Syria relations: Ba'athist Iraq and Ba'athist Syria

 Unity talks did continue between Assad and Saddam after July 1979, but Assad rejected Iraqi demands for a full merger between the two states and for the immediate deployment of Iraq troops into Syria.
 Instead Assad, perhaps fearful of Iraqi domination and a new war with Israel, advocated a step-by-step approach.
 The unity talks were eventually suspended indefinitely after an alleged discovery of a Syrian plot to overthrow Saddam Hussein in November 1979.

 Shortly after coming to power Saddam claimed to have been informed of a plot against him, supported by the Syrians, and suspended, then later abandoned the plan for unification.
 In November 1979 both countries officially suspended relations with one another and withdrew their diplomatic missions.
 Prior to his forced retirement Bakr had expressed to Assad a desire to speed up the process of union, as he feared elements within the Iraqi Ba'ath Party were trying to kill the union plan.
 However the Iran–Iraq War and Assad's growing closeness with Iran effectively ended any hopes of rapprochement, and in January 1982 the borders between the two countries were closed and sealed and all trade and movement of citizens was stopped.

-Later, Syria joined the coalition that liberated Kuwait from Iraqi occupation in the 1991 Gulf War.
-Up until the renewal of diplomatic ties in 2006, Iraqi leaders often accused Syria of trying to destabilize their country by allowing Sunni Arab foreign fighters to cross back and forth over the border between the two countries.
+Later, Syria broke relations after Iraq invaded Kuwait in 1990 and joined other Arab states in sending military forces to the coalition that forced Iraq out of Kuwait.
+However by 1997, Syrian president Hafez al-Assad began reestablishing relations with Iraqi president Saddam Hussein.
+The ascendance of Bashar in 2000 boosted this process.
+Under Bashar, Syria ignored the sanctions against Iraq and helped Iraq to illegally import oil.
+Up until the renewal of diplomatic ties in 2006, Iraq's new leaders frequently accused Ba'athist Syria of trying to destabilize their country by allowing Sunni Arab foreign fighters to cross back and forth over the border between the two countries.

-Relations with Syria have been marred by traditional rivalry for pre-eminence in Arab affairs, allegations of involvement in each other's internal politics, and disputes over the waters of Euphrates River, oil transit fees, and stances toward Israel.
-Syria broke relations after Iraq invaded Kuwait in 1990 and joined other Arab states in sending military forces to the coalition that forced Iraq out of Kuwait.
-Relations remained cool until Bashar al-Assad became President of Syria in 2000.

-Recent developments
+Post-Assad developments

+On 26 December 2024, Iraqi Intelligence Chief Hamid Al-Shatri met with Ahmed al-Sharaa, leader of HTS, in Damascus, marking Iraq's first official contact with Syria's new administration post-Assad.
+Discussions focused on security and stability along their 600 km border, emphasizing the need to prevent ISIS armed groups from exploiting the situation.

+On 14 March 2025, Syrian Foreign Minister Asaad al-Shaibani arrived in Baghdad for an unannounced visit.
+The visit was initially scheduled for 22 February but was postponed without an official explanation from either side.